-Level 1 courses give you access to Level 2 qualifications, apprenticeships and employment.
-They include vocational qualifications and Functional Skills.
+Level 1 courses offer you the opportunity to acquire a broad range of knowledge and practical skills that will enable you to access a Level 2 qualification (including vocational qualifications, Functional Skills and apprenticeships) or employment.
 They are hands-on qualifications providing an introduction to an industry of interest.
 We focus heavily on developing your employability and softer skills to allow you to thrive in your chosen industry.

-Level 2 courses give you access to Level 3 qualifications, apprenticeships and employment.
+Level 2 courses provide focus on a subject/s that can support the transition to a Level 3 qualification, apprenticeship or employment.
 Qualifications include GCSEs, vocational qualifications and apprenticeships.

 Petroc offers GCSE courses in Maths and English as additional qualifications for students following academic and vocational programmes.
 Most employers and many of our programmes at Level 3 and above require a GCSE grade C/4 or higher in both English and Maths, so re-takes are available if you need them.
-We also offer GCES in Spanish, Biology, Psychology and Science for adult learners.
+We also offer GCSEs in Spanish, Biology and Science for adult learners.

 These are one-year courses aimed at developing core theoretical knowledge and practical skills.
 We offer a broad range of qualifications to choose from, each enabling you to progress into your chosen field.

 Apprentices develop your knowledge and gain skills to further your career while they work.
-Level 2 apprentices develop hands-on, practical learning in the workplace and consolidate this whist studying at Petroc.
-Apprentices who don’t have a grade C or equivalent in English and/or maths will be required to pass Functional Skills Level 1 and work towards Functional Skills Level 2 as part of their apprenticeship.
+Level 2 apprentices develop hands-on, practical learning in the workplace and consolidate this whilst studying at Petroc.
+Apprentices who don’t have a grade C or equivalent in English and/or Maths will be required to pass Functional Skills Level 1 and work towards Functional Skills Level 2 as part of their apprenticeship.

-Level 3 courses give you access to university, higher apprenticeships or skilled employment.
+Level 3 courses will set you on a path to university, higher apprenticeships or skilled employment.
 Qualifications include T Levels, A Levels, vocational qualifications, advanced apprenticeships, and Access to Higher Education Diplomas.

-These are two-year academic programmes, with learners choosing three A Level subjects, with subject combinations based on intended career pathways.
+These are two-year academic programmes and learners usually select three A Level subjects with subject combinations that are based on their intended career pathways.
 Our specialist interviewing team will give you bespoke advice and guidance as to what combinations work well for different career pathways.
 We have an outstanding record of A Level achievements, with many learners progressing to Oxford, Cambridge and top Russell Group universities, as well as prestigious apprenticeship pathways and employment.